kabirhusain/physicalconstraintsonepistasis/README.md

-# physicalconstraintsonepistasis
+# Physical Constraints on Epistasis

-Physical Constraints on Epistasis: Code
+MATLAB code to reproduce the simulation and analysis results from Physical Constraints on Epistasis, by Kabir Husain and Arvind Murugan